haskus/haskus-manual/source/system/volume1/build_tool.rst

 ==========================================

-Building and testing your own systems based on ``haskus-system`` requires quite a fex steps: configuring and building a Linux kernel, etc.
+Building and testing your own systems based on ``haskus-system`` requires quite a few steps: configuring and building a Linux kernel, etc.

 Hopefully we have built a tool called ``haskus-system-build`` that performs all these steps automatically.
 Read the next chapter if you want to understand the